2026 Membership - Now Available

 Comfortable riding in a tight group, 2 abreast, being one foot from the wheel in front of you, and able to ride smoothly in a group setting.
 No surges or sudden movements unless absolutely necessary for safety.

-Being self sufficient.
+Being self-sufficient.
 Tools, spare tubes, pump, cell phone.
 Drinks, food, money, sunscreen.
-You may need to return home by yourself if keeping the group together is impossible
+You may need to return home by yourself if keeping the group together is impossible.

 A sense of fun and adventure!
-We ride for the joy of riding, following new routes, and traveling to new coffee shops and destinations.
+We ride for the joy of riding, following new routes, and travelling to new coffee shops and destinations.
 We do not try to ride each other into the ground, and are not trying to simulate races.
 Sign sprints are uncommon, and always optional.

-What to expect on Recreational Road Rides
+What to expect on Group 6 Rides

 These rides are meant to introduce riders to the world of group cycling.